Brendan-G5/Jeoparday/README.md

 ![](images/Jeoparday3.png)

 #### 4. Your data page holds all your past game stats including your longest streak (Number of days played in a row), your  current streak, the number of 5/5 games you've had and the total number of games you've played.
 The visulizations inclue a pie chart indicating the percentages of your daily scores and a scatter plot showing your score against time.
+Hovering over a dot will display the category you faced on that day.
 A line of best fit in included to help display a trend.

 ![](images/Jeoparday4.png)